GSA-TTS/piipan-open-source/README.md

 Paramount quality attributes of this system include:
 * Preserving the privacy of program participants
 * Accuracy of matches
-* Adaptability to multiple benefit programs
+* Adaptability to multiple programs

-[Sec.
-4011 of the 2018 Farm Bill](https://www.congress.gov/bill/115th-congress/house-bill/2/text), *Interstate data matching to prevent multiple issuances*, further guides our work, mandating that the information made available by state agencies:
-* Shall be used only for the purpose of preventing multiple enrollment
-* Shall not be retained for longer than is necessary

-To achieve this product vision, Piipan incorporates a Privacy-Preserving Record Linkage (PPRL) technique to de-identify the PII of program participants at the state-level.
+To achieve this, Piipan incorporates a Privacy-Preserving Record Linkage (PPRL) technique to de-identify the PII of program participants.
 Please see our [high-level treatment](./docs/pprl-plain.md) and our [technical specification](./docs/pprl.md) for more details.

-**Note**: Our documentation will sometimes use the terms Piipan and NAC interchangeably.
-However, more precisely, Piipan is our [open-source product available on GitHub](https://github.com/18F/piipan), while the NAC is a deployment of that product, configured specifically for the Food and Nutrition Service, and operated under their policies and regulations.

 ## Documentation